 JVET-K0309 In-loop Reshaping for SDR Video [F. Pu, T. Lu, P. Yin, W. Husak, S. McCarthy, T. Chen (Dolby)]

+(following notes by JRO when the document was discussed in context of BoG review Tue 17 track B)

+Performs coding in a re-shaped domain, requires operating reshaper and inverse reshaper in the loop.
+Provides gain of 2% bit rate reduction, also for luma.

+Reshaping function is computed for the IDR picture and then used over the whole IDR period.

+Should be investigated if it has impact on visual quality, and what is the interrelationship with other tools of VTM and BMS (e.g. CCLM)

+To be investigated in CE12 (rename as “mapping functions”

 JVET-K0468 CE12-related: In-loop chroma refinement [E. François, C. Chevance, F. Hiron (Technicolor)] [late]

+Discussed in BoG – applied for SDR and HDR as well.
+Test in CE12 along with K0309.

 CE13 related – Projection formats (1)

 Contributions in this category were discussed XXday XX July XXXX–XXXX (chaired by XXX).